-A nationally recognized conductor, educator, composer, accordionist, and producer, Aaron Kula is a Fulbright Music Specialist and was awarded a grant in 2018 to conduct and lecture in Israel with appearances at the U.S. Embassy, Jerusalem Academy of Music and Dance, and music conservatories in the Negev and Western Galilee.
+A nationally recognized conductor, educator, composer, accordionist, and producer, Aaron Kula is a Fulbright Music Specialist and was awarded a 2018 grant to conduct and lecture in Israel with appearances at the U.S. Embassy, Jerusalem Academy of Music and Dance, and music conservatories in the Negev and Western Galilee.
 Aaron began his studies at the Hebrew Arts School now the Kaufman Music Center, in New York City followed by studies at the Rubin Academy in Jerusalem.
 In May 2018 the United States Congress awarded Mr. Kula a Certificate of Special Congressional Recognition for his “outstanding and invaluable service to the community” in the field of music.
+Currently Mr. Kula is managing director of Kula Concert Productions, resident artist director of Kultur Festival Concerts at the Levis Jewish Community Center

 As a conductor, Aaron Kula has led orchestras throughout the US, Europe, and Israel and served on the conducting faculty at New England Conservatory of Music in Boston from 1986-2013, Boston University from 1995-1996, and Chautauqua Music School in New York from 1990-1995.
 An active guest conductor, he has worked with Boston Ballet, Miami City Ballet, Erie Ballet (PA), Boston Conservatory Symphony, Santa Fe Symphony and Chorus, Boca Raton Sinfonia, and New Hampshire Ballet.
 In 2014 Kula was invited to conduct the Collier (FL) All County Honors Orchestra and led educational seminars for early childhood educators in the Broward and Palm Beach county school districts.
 He has collaborated with renowned artists including Yo-Yo Ma/cello, Richard Stoltzman/clarinet, Colin Carr/cello, Denise Graves/singer, Håkan Hagegård/singer, David Leisner/guitar, and members of the Boston Symphony Orchestra among others.
 As music director of the New England Conservatory Youth Symphony from 1986-2003, Mr. Kula led eleven international concert tours throughout Europe and Israel and organized European tours for Harvard Radcliffe and Stanford Symphony Orchestras between 1996-1998.